 In May 2012, I graduated from Mount Allison University (the top-ranked undergraduate university in Canada) with a Bachelor of Arts with Honours in International Relations.
-I am currently a master’s student in Public Relations at the S.I.
+I then graduated with a Master of Science in Public Relations degree from the S.I.
 Newhouse School of Public Relations.

 In addition to my academic work I was heavily involved in extracurricular activities of all kinds.
 Since my first year I’ve been employed by the admissions office to write about Mount Allison from my perspective at my un-creatively named blog, Geoff at Mount Allison.

 I have also been the Public Relations Coordinator for Amnesty International Mount Allison, Online Editor for The Argosy, Mount Allison University’s Student Newspaper, and since May 2011 I’ve worked at the Marketing and Communications Office at Mount Allison University as a Communications Assistant.